-The results of the priority assessment of all Candidate list substances using the prioritisation approach can be found at ECHA's website2.
-Further information on how the approach is applied in practice, especially on how the wide-dispersive use criterion is assessed, is provided in Annex 2 of the prioritisation results document.
+The results of the priority assessment of all Candidate List substances using the prioritisation approach can be found at ECHA's website2.
+Further information on how the approach is applied in practice, especially on how the widedispersive use criterion is assessed, is provided in the "General approach for prioritisation of SVHCs: practical implementation examples"3.

-4.Information taken into consideration for the draft recommendation For the purpose of its draft priority setting ECHA has carefully considered all information available to it.
-The registration dossiers (including the CSRs) have been the main source of information.
+4.Information taken into consideration for the draft recommendation

+For the purpose of its draft priority setting ECHA considers all relevant information available to it.
+The registration dossiers (including the CSRs) are the main source of information.
 It is the registrants' obligation to ensure that the information in the dossiers is clear, consistent and up-to-date.
-Further information e.g. from Annex XV SVHC dossiers and from SVHC public consultation has been considered, where appropriate (see Section 4 of the prioritisation approach).
-Downstream user reports, PPORD and SiA notifications were used in addition when relevant.
+Further information e.g. from Annex XV SVHC dossiers and from SVHC public consultation is considered, where appropriate (see Section 4 of the prioritisation approach (linked in A.1.1.3)).
+Downstream user reports, PPORD and SiA notifications are used in addition when relevant.